 - someone with soft skills, such as a sales rep

-Every trade and profession has their own expectations about work and pay.
-Other businesses in your industry are going to be able to tell you a lot about how to find, recruit, and keep the right people.
+Every trade and career has its own set of labour and salary requirements.
+Other businesses in your field will be able to provide you with a wealth of information on how to discover, acquire, and retain the best employees.

 Ways to find employees

 Businesses used to find staff by placing classified ads in the local newspaper not long ago.
 It’s no longer as simple as it once was.
 There are numerous in-person and online networks to choose from.

 Consider offering a finder’s fee if you’re seeking to enlist the support of people in your network.
 You only have to pay if you hire their candidate, so the promise of a small monetary incentive can be highly enticing.

 It’s never easy to come to an agreement on a salary rate.
 For many vocations, there are industry norms, but they can differ from region to region.
 There are many of people who are motivated by factors other than money.

 What you can’t offer in terms of money, you can make up for in terms of time off, training and mentoring, or flexible hours that allow you to achieve a better work-life balance.